SeanR3d/From-The-Garden/README.md

 but we then split up to design and build our own websites.

-This website was designed using Adobe's Dreamweaver.
+This website was designed using Adobe's Dreamweaver and Muse.